 8. Islas Marietas Tour

 The Marietas Islands (Islas Marietas) are small, uninhabited islands off the coast of Nayarit, the state of which Sayulita is a part.
-Take a tour to the islands where you can explore clear waters, great beaches, and coves.
+Take a tour of the islands where you can explore clear waters, great beaches, and coves.
 Some tours include snorkeling and others include whale-watching, but most are only half-day excursions departing from and returning to Sayulita.